Catherine Popple

-Catherine Ivy Anton (born 1965) married name Catherine Popple is a former English international lawn bowler.
+Catherine Ivy Popple née Anton (born 5 May 1965) is a former English international lawn bowler.
+Popple was an England international for 26 years, representing her country from 1987 to 2012.

 Bowls career

 Anton represented England in the fours event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

 In 1998 she represented England at the 1998 Commonwealth Games in Kuala Lumpur and won a bronze medal in the fours event with Norma Shaw, Mandy Jacklin and Shirley Page.

 In 1999 she won the fours silver medal at the Atlantic Bowls Championships.

 Anton is also an eleven times national champion representing Huntingdonshire, one singles, one pairs, one triples, four fours and four junior.

+In 2024, Popple was appointed as a national selector for Bowls England.

+Personal life

 She married fellow bowler Stuart Popple.